aspirepress/AspireUpdate/README.md

 ## Configuration

+The plugin settings screen shows the core plugin settings.
+To enable an advanced mode for the plugin settings, add "&advanced=true" query parameter to the plugin settings page URL.

-The plugin requires the following configuration options:
+The plugin uses the following configuration options.
+If these are set in the plugin settings UI they override settings configured with code.

 ```php
 <?php